ItzhakBista/Algoritems_project/README.md

 6. **Deleting the compiled files**

-    Run the command "make clean"
+    Run the command "make clean".
     This command will delete the files that were created during the compilation of our program.

 ## Testing